nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > grass , merely remarking as    it        went  , “ One       side    will     make  you grow taller , and the
 # NPrSg .
 J/R    V         NSg/R NPrSg/ISg NSg/V . .
 NSg/I/V/J NSg/V/J NPrSg/VX NSg/V IPl V    J      .
 V/C D
 > other side    will     make  you grow shorter . ”
-# NSg/J NSg/V/J NPrSg/VX NSg/V IPl V    J       . .
+# J     NSg/V/J NPrSg/VX NSg/V IPl V    J       . .
 >
 #
 > “ One       side    of what  ?
 The other side    of what  ? ” thought Alice to herself .
 # .
 NSg/I/V/J NSg/V/J P  NSg/I .
-D   NSg/J NSg/V/J P  NSg/I . .
+D   J     NSg/V/J P  NSg/I . .
 NSg/V   NPr   P  I       .
 >
 #
 > “ Of the mushroom , ” said the Caterpillar , just as    if    she had asked it        aloud ; and